Tito Sotto: Personal life

-Sotto is married to Helen Gamboa, a beauty queen, actress, and singer.They have four children including Gian Carlo and Ciara, and eight grandchildren.
+Sotto is married to Helen Gamboa, a beauty queen, actress, and singer on September 22, 1969.
+They have four children including Gian Carlo and Ciara, and eight grandchildren, including Vicente IV.
 Sotto is a devout Catholic.

 Actors Oyo Boy Sotto and Miko Sotto (1982–2003) are his nephews.
 Singer-actress Sharon Cuneta is also his niece.

 In the 2010 elections, his son Gian Carlo was elected councilor of Quezon City's 3rd District and served for three consecutive terms before being elected as the vice mayor of the city in the 2019 elections, while his daughter Diorella Maria "Lala" was elected in the 6th District of the same city before being appointed chairperson of the Movie and Television Review and Classification Board in 2022.
 His nephews Vico Sotto and Viktor Eriko "Wahoo" Sotto were elected mayor of Pasig and councilor of Parañaque's 2nd District, respectively.

 Sotto has enlisted in the military as a reservist in the Philippine Army since 2013, ranked as Lieutenant Colonel.
-Prior to that, he was serving in the Philippine Constabulary, where he was a Major.

-Presently, he is the chairman of the Philippine Bowling Federation (PBF).
+As of 2016 he was the chairman of the Philippine Bowling Federation (PBF).
 Sotto also plays golf and has won several tournaments.